BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 }
 ```

 This is about as basic as it gets.
 Not even any styles needed here.
 While that may not be the case for most sites, styles would not add much complexity and wouldn't change anything about the "Atomness" of the `Button`.
-For one other example, a `BlockLink`:
+Another example, a `BlockLink`:

 ```javascript
 import Link from 'next/link'